- Nearly half of college graduates feel underqualified for entry-level jobs.

 Like you, your students are here to make a difference.
 While you know the role soft skills can play in this endeavor, demonstrating their applicability within your students’ field of study gives them the tools they need to put your lessons into practice with maximum effectiveness.
 Moreover, soft skills provide your students with the confidence and competency to enter and navigate the workforce effectively.

 Interested in learning more about the challenges facing students as they begin to enter the workforce?
-Download our free ebook, The Career Readiness Disconnect: 4 Myths Debunked for facts on what employers are looking for today, as well as the four myths keeping students from the jobs they want.
+Download our free eBook, “Are Students Career Ready?
+Four Myths Debunked” for facts on what employers are looking for today, as well as the four myths keeping students from the jobs they want.